 What Are My Retirement Payment Options?

-Employees may also elect to receive a lump sum distribution, as permitted by the Optional Retirement Program carrier(s), or leave the balance on deposit to accumulate tax-deferred earnings until a retirement payment option is elected.
-IRS regulations require an individual to begin receiving plan distributions no later than April 1 of the calendar year following the year in which the plan participant attains age 70 1/2 (if retired).
+Employees may also elect to receive a lump sum distribution, as permitted by the Optional Retirement Program carrier, or leave the balance on deposit to accumulate tax-deferred earnings until a retirement payment option is elected.

 Note: To continue the State Health Plan coverage in retirement, the employee must elect and begin to receive a monthly retirement payment option from the ORP carrier.